penpy/first-neural-network/README.md

     - the numpy package for array manipulation
     - the mnist module to import the database

-The MNIST database of handwritten digits is used to train the network http://yann.lecun.com/exdb/mnist/
+The MNIST database of handwritten digits is used to train the network: http://yann.lecun.com/exdb/mnist/